Everyone Claims, “AI Document Review.” No One Means the Same Thing in eDiscovery

 Get the latest news and insights from Integreon delivered to your inbox.

 Legal teams should absolutely be embracing AI.
 As data volumes continue to increase alongside mounting pressure on legal budgets, AI plays an essential role in modern document review and eDiscovery workflows.
-However, when the same phrase is used to describe everything from light-touch document prioritization to deeply integrated AI led review models, meaningful comparisons between providers become increasingly difficult.
-When every proposal relies on the same language and buzzwords, the operational nuances that actually determine cost, risk, and defensibility are often lost.
+However, when every proposal relies on the same language and buzzwords, the operational nuances that actually determine cost, risk, and defensibility are often lost.

 The result is a growing gap between what legal teams believe they are purchasing and how document review is ultimately being delivered.